Rana Kumbha

-Kumbhakarna Singh (r.
-1433–1468 CE), popularly known as Maharana Kumbha, was the Maharana of the Kingdom of Mewar in India.
+Kumbhkaran Singh (1417–1468), popularly known as Maharana Kumbha, was the ruler of the Kingdom of Mewar in medieval India.
 He belonged to the Sisodia clan of Rajputs.
-Rana Kumbha is known for his illustrious military career against various sultanates and patronization of art and music and architecture.
+It was during his reign that Mewar became one of the most powerful political powers in northern India.
+He is considered to be one of the most powerful ruler of his time in South Asia.

 Early life

 Rana Kumbha was born at Madariya, in a Hindu Rajput family of Sisodia clan.
 Kumbha was a son of Rana Mokal Singh of Mewar by his wife, Sobhagya Devi, a daughter of Jaitmal Sankhla, the Paramara fief-holder of Runkot in the state of Marwar.
 He was the 48th Rana of Mewar and succeeded Rana Mokal Singh in the year 1433 CE as the ruler of Mewar.
+During his minority his regents were his Grandmother, Dowager Queen Hansa and his Great Uncle, Ridmal.
+Hansa was known to have been the primary educator of Kumbha during his youth and had considerable influence over him during his reign.